danieloluwasusi/danielstores-data-project/README.md

-# Project Title : danielstores financial analyses-project
+# Project Title : daniel stores financial analyses-project

 # Project Description:
 ### This project involved performing a comprehensive financial analysis for Daniel Stores using Power BI.
 The primary goal was to examine year-over-year performance, understand revenue and profit drivers, and identify trends across countries, products, and customer segments.
 Data visualizations were leveraged to draw actionable business insights for strategic decision-making.

 # Project Objectives:
-### 1. To evaluate the financial performance of Daniel Stores compared to the previous year.
+### - To evaluate the financial performance of Daniel Stores compared to the previous year.

 ### 2. To identify top-performing products, countries, and customer segments.